New York State Parks Are Open

 - Governor Cuomo has waived all parking fees during the current COVID-19 public health crisis.

-- Niagara Falls State Park’s outdoor restrooms and information booths remain open.
+- Niagara Falls State Park’s Limited outdoor restrooms and information booths remain open.
 The Orin Lehman Visitor Center, Niagara Adventure Theater, Cave of the Winds attraction and Observation Tower are closed until further notice.

 - To encourage social distancing during this crisis, all public programs and events are suspended indefinitely.
 Many large indoor visitor facilities, such as nature centers, visitor centers, and historic houses, will be closed to the public indefinitely.